edbullen/py-mapred/README.md

 A supplied bash shell script can be used to call the mapper.py and reducer.py with correct Hadoop arguments with specificed source and dest Hadoop directories.

-NOTE: when using the "file" option for the input file spec, do not specific a directory; needs a wild-card spec for a set of files _in_ a directory.
+NOTE: when using the "file" option for the input file spec, do not specify a directory; needs a wild-card spec for a set of files _in_ a directory.